Forbidden Art — 2006: Reactions

-Public and Political Figures
+Public and political figures

-In defense of Erofeev and Samodurov, Russian human rights activists Lyudmila Alekseeva, Svetlana Gannushkina, Valery Borshchev, Lydia Grafova and others spoke out, noting that the exhibition was aimed at “creating an atmosphere of social, cultural, intellectual and professional communication in society, helping the citizens of the Russian Federation in implementing their inalienable constitutional rights to a pluralism of cultural and spiritual values ”.
-While "attacks on the exhibition 'Forbidden Art - 2006' by witnesses who have never attended it are in the nature of organized persecutions of a political nature".
+In defense of Erofeev and Samodurov, Russian human rights activists Lyudmila Alekseeva, Svetlana Gannushkina, Valery Borshchyov, Lydia Grafova and others spoke out, noting that the exhibition was aimed at "creating an atmosphere of social, cultural, intellectual and professional communication in society, helping the citizens of the Russian Federation in implementing their inalienable constitutional rights to a pluralism of cultural and spiritual values", while "attacks on the exhibition 'Forbidden Art - 2006' by witnesses who have never attended it are in the nature of organized persecutions of a political nature".

 The Commissioner for Human Rights also declared the inadmissibility of resolving disputes about art through criminal proceedings, Vladimir Lukin.

-The Minister of Culture of the Russian Federation Alexander Avdeev said that he personally did not like the exhibition, but “Samodurov and Erofeev did not cross the“ red line ”of the law ...".
+The Minister of Culture of the Russian Federation Alexander Avdeev said that he personally did not like the exhibition, but "Samodurov and Erofeev did not cross the 'red line' of the law".

-The exhibition was opposed by a number of Orthodox, nationalist and conservative organizations, including the "People's Union", "People's Council" and others.
-In a statement by the leader of the "People's Union" Sergei Baburin, it was indicated that the exposition was "anti-religious, anti-state, extremist in nature and denigrates the Armed Forces of Russia and the Russian Orthodox Church", and the organizers of the event are worthy of imprisonment.
+The exhibition was opposed by a number of Orthodox, nationalist and conservative organizations, including the People's Union, People's Council and others.
+In a statement by the leader of the People's Union Sergei Baburin, it was indicated that the exposition was "anti-religious, anti-state, extremist in nature and denigrates the Armed Forces of Russia and the Russian Orthodox Church", and the organizers of the event are worthy of imprisonment.

-On July 22, 2010, Patriarch Kirill of Moscow and All Russia, at a public meeting at the Odessa National Academic Opera and Ballet Theater, condemned the organizers of the Forbidden Art exhibition Andrei Erofeev and Yuri Samodurov “for the fact that they have no love for people”.
-“When we see that an artist is doing dirty tricks, and this dirty trick and filth, there is such a modern word - filth, splashes out of himself, he infects others with this,” Patriarch Kirill said in the same place..
+On July 22, 2010, Patriarch Kirill of Moscow and All Russia, at a public meeting at the Odessa National Academic Opera and Ballet Theater, condemned the organizers of the Forbidden Art exhibition Andrei Erofeev and Yuri Samodurov "for the fact that they have no love for people...When we see that an artist is doing dirty tricks, and this dirty trick and filth, there is such a modern word – filth, splashes out of himself, he infects others with this".